-Just in time for that first bit of chill in the air, we’ve got the deets on eight of NYC’s hottest hotels that will add a touch of current to your cozy.
+Just in time for that first hint of warm—but not too warm—air, we’ve got the deets on eight of NYC’s hottest hotels that will add a touch of current to your spring season.

 The Crosby Street Hotel — For Country Accents Inside a Modern Delight in the Heart of SoHo